Wouldn’t it be great if after publishing new content on your WordPress site, the following happened … just from your post URL:

 Instead of this …

-Using permalinks helps visitors and search engines understand what the post is about
+(Using permalinks helps visitors and search engines understand what the page is about)

-• %postname% – A sanitized version of your post title.
-For example, if the post title is ”The Five Don’ts Of DIY Home Repair!”, the postname tag will convert this into “the-five-donts-of-diy-home-repair” (all characters converted to lower case and removed exclamation symbols) in the URL.
-Tip: You can edit the wording in your post titles in the post slug field on the Add/Edit Post/Page screens.
+- %postname% – A correctly formatted version of the post title.
+For example, if the post title is ”It Ain’t Worth Doin’ No More!”, the postname tag will convert this into “it-aint-worth-doin-no-more” (all lower case letters and no punctuation marks) in the URL.
+Tip: You can always edit this wording in the post slug field on the Add/Edit Post/Page screens.

 Note: When using multiple tags, separate each tag using a ‘/’ (forward slash), or hyphen.